One Sheet

 TBRs CD release show - Seattle Weekly Pick of the Week!

 The album title is inspired by the seemingly endless construction in Seattle.
-It’s a hodgepodge of topics, but the duo’s alt-rock sound is consistent.
+It’s a hodgepodge of topics, but the duo’s alt-rock sound is consistent."Consistent" she says, thats good right?

 - Gwendolyn Eliott